About Joy for All Companion Pets

 With the difference in features (and cost) in mind, the positive response to Paro by senior care professionals is worth noting for those considering purchasing a Joy for All Companion Pet for a loved one.

-Can a Joy for All Companion Cat or Golden Pup Bring Happiness to Your Loved Ones?
+Bottom Line: Can a Joy for All Companion Cat or Golden Pup Bring Happiness to Your Loved Ones?

 However, as New York Times writer Jeremy Larson pointed out in his piece, Letter of Recommendation: Hasbro Joy for All, as bizarre as younger consumers might find these animatronic companion dolls, they have the potential to offer their intended recipients something that is no less valuable despite being beyond our understanding.